What Is a Direct Report? + How to Manage a Team

 A direct report is an employee who reports to a manager, supervisor, or person in a leadership role within a company.
 People in charge of direct reports may also be referred to as direct reportees.

-You may find it useful to learn more about how organizations function, including how companies structure their teams, with direct reports at every level of the org chart.
-One of the most common ways to visualize a typical organizational structure is to think of a pyramid, with the CEO at the very top, followed by several departmental directors who report to the CEO.
+You may find it useful to learn more about how organizations function, including how companies structure their teams, with direct reports at every level of the organizational chart (org chart).
+One of the most common ways to visualize a typical organizational structure is to think of a pyramid, with the chief executive officer (CEO) at the very top, followed by several departmental directors who report to the CEO.
 Managers would report to directors, and individual contributors would report to managers.

 Within an organization, the direct reporting system can make it easier to: